Teemu Pukki: 2021–22 season

-Pukki scored his first goal of the season against Leicester from the penalty spot, in a 2-1 defeat.
+Pukki scored his first goal of the season against Leicester from the penalty spot, in a 2–1 defeat.
 Pukki would also net his first goal of the season from open play against Watford.
 He scored in back to back wins for Norwich against Brentford and Southampton, the latter of which was the club's first game under the management of Dean Smith.
 Over the course of the season, Pukki would net 11 goals and finish the season as Norwich's top goalscorer for 4th consecutive season.
 He would also be voted Norwich City's player of the season, however once again Norwich City were relegated to the championship.

 2022–23 season

 Despite being linked with moves away, Pukki remained at Norwich for the 2022–23 season.
 He netted his first goal of the season in a 3–0 win against Coventry City.
 Pukki would net a brace a few days later in a 3–2 win against Bristol City.
 He would net the only goal of the match as Norwich beat Blackpool 1–0.
 Pukki would net a brace away to promotion chasing Sheffield United in a 2–2 draw, however would miss a late penalty.
 He would score his third brace of the season in a 4–0 away win against Preston North End, which was manager David Wagner's first game in charge of Norwich.
 On 5 April 2023, he confirmed that he would be leaving the club upon the expiration of his contract at the end of the season.

 During his five seasons with Norwich City, Pukki scored 88 goals in 210 matches making him the fourth-best goalscorer in the club's entire history, behind Johnny Gavin, Terry Allcock and Iwan Roberts.
-He is regarded as a club legend in Norwich.
+He is regarded as a club legend at Norwich.